StarRocks/starrocks/docs/en/table_design/indexes/Ngram_Bloom_Filter_Index.md

 ## Usage notes

-- You can create N-Gram Bloom Filter indexes for all string columns of a Duplicate Key or Primary Key table.
-For an Aggregate table or Unique Key table, you can only create N-Gram Bloom Filter indexes for key columns.
+- For a Duplicate Key or Primary Key table, you can create N-Gram Bloom Filter indexes for all the columns (of the string types).
+For an Aggregate table or Unique Key table, you can only create N-Gram Bloom Filter indexes on the key columns (of the string types).
-- N-Gram Bloom Filter indexes can be created for columns of the string types (CHAR, STRING, and VARCHAR).
+- N-Gram bloom filter indexes can be created for columns of the string types (CHAR, STRING, and VARCHAR).
 - To determine whether a query hits an N-Gram Bloom Filter index, you can check the `BloomFilterFilterRows` field in the query's profile.
 - Only one type of index (Bloom Filter or N-gram Bloom Filter) can be created for a single column.